maroprjs/Conveyor/README.md

 # Conveyor
 Controllino Code (Arduino Compatible) to control vetter conveyor belts via serial port or udp.

-The IP address per dhcp.
-Server Address needs to be adjusted in Controllino.ino
+The IP address defined in "Defines.h".
+Server Address needs to be adjusted.

 The server based on NodeJs, found on "server"-branch above.

 /****************************